Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 4. Load the data fixtures for categories and product in this exact order:
     - `python3 manage.py loaddata categories`
     - `python3 manage.py loaddata products`
 5. Create a superuser.
-The superuser has acces to the admin environment.
+The superuser has access to the admin environment.
     - `python3 manage.py createsuperuser`
     - Enter your username, email and password.
 6. Run the app: Open your terminal window in your IDE.
 Type: `python3 manage.py runserver` and run the app.